SUPPORT & EDUCATION FOR HIV, HEPATITIS & STIs

 Michael is proud to have been part of many queer organizations and boards during their work in advocacy.
 This work has seen inclusion in Transgender Health legal advocacy with researchers and publication in Indigenous 2S knowledge.
 They have a long standing connection to Queer advocacy within the Atlantic provinces and have been greatly involved in the past with Halifax Pride, NSRAP, the Youth Project and OutLaw to name a few.
 They are a member of the Wabanaki Two Spirit Alliance, and a current Board member of NSPIRG.

-HIV+ Support Coordinator at HEAL NS, and our Programs Manager.
+Taylor (She/Her) is the HIV+ Support Coordinator at HEAL NS.

 Hanley (They/Them) is a Program Coordinator at HEAL NS.